kavishka-dot/Chess-1.0/README.md

 - Castling and Pawn promotion capabilities
 ## Note:

-This is a simple implementation and doesn't include advanced features like AI opponents or castling.
+This simple implementation doesn't include advanced features like AI opponents.
 **Have fun playing chess!**